How do I declare a major in Anthropology?

 How do I apply for Integrated Graduate Studies (IGS)?

 The IGS program at CWRU is an opportunity to earn both a BA and an MA in four years of study.
-This opportunity is only open to students who entered CWRU in Fall 2020 or before.
 You can find detailed instructions on the program here.
 Once you review the instructions and qualifications, you can schedule an appointment with Steven P. Scherger, Assistant Dean of Undergraduate Studies, to determine eligibility.
-If she decides that you are eligible, then schedule an appointment with Dr. Lee Hoffer, Anthropology Department Graduate Advisor.
+If he decides that you are eligible, then schedule an appointment with Dr. Lee Hoffer, Anthropology Department Graduate Advisor.

 Where can I learn more about graduate education in Anthropology?